lili0415/lili0415.github.io/_pages/about.md

 Journal Reviewer for IEEE Transactions on Neural Networks and Learning Systems.

+Journal Reviewer for IEEE Transactions on Circuits and Systems for Video Technology

 Student Volunteer at ACM Web Conference (2024).

 # Educations